 Tenant-based vouchers that the MTW PHA is currently project-basing in the Plan Year.
 These include only those in which at least an AHAP is already in place at the beginning of the Plan Year.
-Indicate whether the unit is included in RAD.
+Select one of the of the following to indicate the "Planned Status by the end of the Plan Year: "Committed," "Leased," or "Issued."
+In column three, indicate whether the unit is included in RAD.

 PROPERTY NAME NUMBER OF PROJECT-BASED VOUCHERS PLANNED STATUS AT END OF PLAN YEAR RAD?
-DESCRIPTION OF PROJECT 1175 Lee Hill 31 31 No Permanently supportive housing for the chronically homeless Broadway East 44 44 No Public housing units converted in 2006 Diagonal Court 30 30 Yes Public housing converted in 2015 Holiday McKinney 10 10 No Permanently supportive housing for the chronically homeless Iris Hawthorn 14 14 Yes Public housing converted in 2015 Kalmia 49 49 No Public housing converted in 2015 Madison 33 34 No Public housing converted in 2020 Manhattan 41 41 Yes Public housing converted in 2015 Northport 50 50 Yes Public housing converted in 2015 Walnut Place 95 95 No Public housing converted in 2015 Woodlands 35 35 No Property has a Family Self Sufficiency Program with partner agency v.
+DESCRIPTION OF PROJECT 1175 Lee Hill 31 Leased No Permanently supportive housing for the chronically homeless 30Pearl 20 Leased No Housing for households with intellectual and development disabilities Broadway East 44 Leased No Public housing units converted in 2006 Diagonal Court 30 Leased Yes Public housing units converted in 2015 Holiday McKinney 10 Leased No Permanently supportive hous for the chronically homeles Iris Hawthorn 14 Leased Yes Public housing units converted in 2015 Kalmia 49 Leased No Public housing units converted in 2015 Madison 33 Leased No Public housing units converted in 2020 Manhattan 41 Leased Yes Public housing units converted in 2015 Northport 50 Leased Yes Public housing units converted in 2015 Walnut Place 95 Leased No Public housing units converted in 2015 Woodlands 35 Leased No Family Self Sufficiency Program Total: Planned Existing Project-Based Vouchers 432 v.
 Planned Other Changes to MTW Housing Stock Anticipated During the Plan Year